goldin2008/nd-data-scientist/Blog/README.md

 Question 4: Look at the users again, this time focus on group by Occupation in different city

-Question 5: Correlation between Gender, Age, Occupation, City_Category, Stay_In_Current_City_Years, Marital_Status, Product_Category_x vs Purchase
+Question 5: Find Correlation between all variables.

 ## File Descriptions <a name="files"></a>